Wi-Fi IoT Module for Monitoring Application

 I’ve used the CMP40x0 to enable sensors and developed an application to monitor the health of a potted plant.The application is currently sitting on my home network providing “water-me” notifications to a plant enthusiast (myself), but it could easily do the same on an industrial agriculture network generating data for intelligent crop care decisions.

 In many control environments, the simple addition of time stamped process data on a desktop can make invaluable differences in longterm process improvements.
 The primary goal of this application is to use the CMP40x0 to provide the user with data on a desktop, that they can manipulate however they see fit.
 It is from this data that inefficiencies can be uncovered and improved upon.
-As this relates to inefficiencies in plant care, the smart plant monitoring app may illustrate issues with watering schedules, overwatering, over and under lighting, soil problems, and even too extreme of changes in environment temperature.
+As this relates to inefficiencies in plant care, the smart plant monitoring system may illustrate issues with watering schedules, overwatering, over and under lighting, soil problems, and even too extreme of changes in environment temperature.
 This could serve plant enthusiasts and the agricultural industry alike as an application.
 But it’s underlying platform, and support thereof, provides CEL’s customers with a path to a CMP40x0 application that packages and sends off gathered data to a network.

 The underlying platform, based on the concept of “data tags” borrowed from industrial automation will be discussed more in a future blog post, so stay tuned!
 For now just think of it as a way to “tag” a data point on a network.